wint3rmuted/Playlists-Cheatsheets/OSCPFLOW/LFI-RFI/lfi-rfi.md

 ## Log Poisoning
 ```
-The following log files are controllable and can be included with an evil payload to achieve a command execution
+The following log files are controllable and can be included with an evil payload to achieve a command execution:

 /var/log/apache/access.log
 /var/log/apache/error.log